 Any 3D element can be converted into a morph, allowing it to be rotated freely around any axis.
 In this video we'll create a bowed truss using a slab, and then convert it into a morph, rotate it into the correct plane and multiply.

 There are multiple ways to connect and manipulate 3D elements in ArchiCAD.
 In this video we will use the connect and solid element operation functions to merge and crop 3D forms.

 5.5 - Adjusting Building Height (2:28)

 There are times where the building height needs to be adjusted to respond empathetically to the ground levels or in order to fit within the building height plane.
 In this video we will use the elevate tool and storey settings to provide a design resolution to fit within the building height plane.

 To accurately model site levels, adding land contours may be required.
 In this video we'll explore how to do this using splines & polylines.

 Utilising detailed composites provides the most accuracy and efficiency when developing an ArchiCAD model.
 In this video we'll implement and edit them to suit the design and site.

 Complex profiles provide detailed extrusions necessary to accurately model construction systems.
-In this video we'll explore how these can enhance your project.
+In this video we'll explore how these can enhance a BIM design model.